$G$-colorings of posets, coverings and presentations of the fundamental group: Presentations of the fundamental group

 Let $X$ be the poset of Figure \ref{ocho}.
 Let $G=\mathbb{Z}*\mathbb{Z}$ be the free group on two generators $g, h$.
 There is an admissible connected $G$-coloring which is trivial in the solid edges and such that the two dotted edges are colored one with $g$ and the other with $h$.
 By Corollary \ref{colorepi}, there exists an epimorphism $\pi _1(X,x_0)\to G$.
 Again by Corollary \ref{colorepi}, there exists an admissible connected $\pi _1(X,x_0)$-coloring $c$ of $X$.
 Since the undirected subgraph given by the solid edges is a tree, it is possible to show that there is a coloring $c'$ of $X$ which is equivalent to $c$ and which is trivial in the solid edges.
 Hence, $\pi _1 (X,x_0)$ is generated by two elements, the $c'$-colors of the dotted edges.
 This says that there exists an epimorphism $G\to \pi _1 (X, x_0)$.
 One can deduce then that $\pi _1 (X,x_0)$ is isomorphic to $\mathbb{Z}*\mathbb{Z}$.

 In general it is not true that the existence of epimorphisms $G\to H$ and $H\to G$ implies that $G$ and $H$ are isomorphic (see for instance \cite{BS}).
 Two posets admitting the same set of groups $G$ for which there is an admissible connected $G$-coloring, need not have isomorphic fundamental groups.
-Nevertheless we will see that we can use colorings to compute the fundamental groups of posets.
+Nevertheless we will see that we can use colorings to compute the fundamental groups of posets (and therefore of simplicial complexes).

 By a subdiagram of a Hasse diagram $D$ we mean a subgraph of $D$.
 If $X$ is a locally finite poset, any subdiagram of the Hasse diagram of $X$ is the Hasse diagram of a locally finite space $A$.
 This space need not be a subspace of $X$.
 However, the inclusion $A\hookrightarrow X$ is continuous.